3 Natural Selection & Population Genetics

 Sexual Selection

 Males and females of certain species are often quite different from one another in ways beyond the reproductive organs.
 Males are often larger, for example, and display many elaborate colors and adornments, like the peacock’s tail, while females tend to be smaller and duller in decoration.
-Such differences are known as sexual dimorphisms (Fig 3), which arise from the fact that in many populations, particularly animal populations, there is more variance in the reproductive success of the males than there is of the females.
-That is, some males—often the bigger, stronger, or more decorated males—get the vast majority of the total matings, while others receive none.
-This often occurs because females will choose to mate with the bigger or more decorated males.
-This variation in reproductive success generates a strong selection pressure among males to get those matings, resulting in the evolution of bigger body size and elaborate ornaments to get the females’ attention.
-Females, on the other hand, tend to get a handful of selected matings; therefore, they are more likely to select more desirable males.
+Such differences are known as sexual dimorphisms (Fig 3), which arise from the fact that in many populations, particularly animal populations, there is more variance in the reproductive success of the males than there is in the females.
+That is some males—often the bigger, stronger, or more decorated males—get the vast majority of the total matings, while others receive none.
+Darwin argued that because eggs are more energetically expensive to make and females often invest more into nurturing the young compared to males, they have more to “lose” and should be more choosy than males.
+The term “eggs are expensive and sperm is cheap” is sometimes used to reflect this biology.
+Females tend to get a handful of selected mating and are more likely to select more desirable males.
+Since females are often the more choosy of the sexes, they will use cues from the males to make their choices.
+For example, females of many species have been found to choose bigger, more colorful, or more decorated males.
+This variation in reproductive success generates a strong selection pressure among males to get those matings, resulting in the evolution of bigger body sizes and elaborate ornaments to get the females’ attention.

 Sexual dimorphism varies widely among species, of course, and some species are even sex-role reversed.
 In such cases, females tend to have a greater variance in their reproductive success than males and are correspondingly selected for the bigger body size and elaborate traits usually characteristic of males.